codeaucafe/docs/packages/dolt/content/reference/sql/version-control/dolt-system-tables.md

 ### Schema

-The `DOLT_DIFF` system table has the following columns
+The `DOLT_DIFF` system table has the following columns:

 ```text
 +---------------+----------+